 Top 5 Stress-Busting Foods

-Since Glassman advises getting the majority of good-for-you nutrients from food, and we know supplementing your diet can get expensive, Glassman assures us that a few easy food swaps are all it takes to maintain a healthy body and mind.
+Since Glassman advises getting the majority of good-for-you nutrients from food, and we know that supplementing your diet can get expensive, Glassman assures us that a few easy food swaps are all it takes to maintain a healthy body and mind.
 "There are a couple of key ingredients, that if eaten daily, contain essential vitamins and minerals to rid your body of stress," she said.
 "They have known mood-boosting properties, along with calming benefits."
 Below Glassman reveals her top five stress-busting foods from breakfast to dinner (and a sweet treat, too):

 "Oatmeal (especially made with steel-cut oats) is a source of complex carbs, which help to increase the production of serotonin, a chemical known for its amazing mood-boosting and stabilizing powers."

 "Red, green, and chili peppers are all high in vitamin C, which has been shown to lower levels of cortisol (a hormone released during stress) in the body and reduce the physical and psychological effects of stress."

 "Dark chocolate (in its super-dark, most natural state) has been associated with higher levels of serotonin.
 It also contains magnesium, which may have an effect on reducing anxiety."